rabbitmq/rabbitmq-server/deps/rabbitmq_tracing/README.md

 ```
 curl -i -u guest:guest -H "content-type:application/json" -XPUT \
      http://localhost:15672/api/traces/%2f/my-trace \
-     -d'{"format":"text","pattern":"#", "max_payload_bytes":1000'
+     -d'{"format":"text","pattern":"#", "max_payload_bytes":1000,
+         "tracer_connection_username":"guest", "tracer_connection_password":"guest"}'
 ```

-`consumer_username` and `consumer_password` are optionals, defaults to the configured values in the app.
+The format and pattern fields are mandatory.

+`tracer_connection_username` and `tracer_connection_password` control what credentials the tracing connection will use.
+Both are optional and default to the configured plugin values.

-`max_payload_bytes` is optional (omit it to prevent payload truncation), format and pattern are mandatory.
+`max_payload_bytes` is optional (omit it to prevent payload truncation).